Samuel Dash

-Samuel Dash (February 27, 1925 – May 29, 2004) was an American lawyer.
+Samuel Joseph Dash (February 27, 1925 – May 29, 2004) was an American lawyer.
 He was chief counsel for the Senate Watergate Committee during the Watergate scandal.
 Dash became famous for his televised interrogations during the hearings held by the United States Congress on the Watergate incident.

 Early life and education

 Dash was born in Camden, New Jersey, to Joseph and Ida Dash (originally Dashevsky), Jewish immigrants from the Soviet Union.
 His family later moved to Philadelphia.